neutralusername/Systemge-Sample-ConwaysGameOfLife/README.md

 ## how to use:
-- make sure to properly import the Systemge library to the SampleApp.
+- make sure to import the Systemge library to the SampleApp.
 - locate /main and enter "go run ." which will start the system.
 - to see the grid open "localhost:8080" in your browser while the system is running.
 - you can now click grids to change the square color. changes will be propagated to everyone else currently on this website and persist reloads.